-Thank you for your interest in volunteering with The Nature Conservancy and make a difference to Wisconsin’s lands and waters!
+Thank you for your interest in volunteering with The Nature Conservancy and making a difference for Wisconsin’s lands and waters.
 We host volunteer events on our nature preserves year-round.
-Help control invasive species, plant trees and restore forests, maintain trails, and more!
+Help control invasive species, plant trees and restore forests, maintain trails, and more.

-Work days at our preserves on the Door Peninsula are held in partnership with the Door County Land Trust every Tuesday.
+Work days at our preserves on the Door Peninsula are held in partnership with the Door County Land Trust, typically every Tuesday.
 For more information, contact our Northeast Wisconsin office at 920-743-8695 or firstname.lastname@example.org.

-Work days are held on the first Saturday of every other month through the DNR State Natural Areas volunteer program.
-Contact Alex Wenthe at 608-282-5403 or firstname.lastname@example.org to learn more or to RSVP.
+Work days are held on the first Friday of each month through the DNR State Natural Areas volunteer program.

 Community Science Opportunities

 Volunteer online or from a yard or park near you!
 Better yet, share your observations taken at one of our preserves in Wisconsin!
-Here are a few suggested programs for you and your family to get involved and contribute to community science.
+Here are a few suggested programs for you and your family to get involved with and contribute to community science.